-The GSN has always been keen to work with other practitioners, communities and professional bodies since its inception in late 2015/early 2016.
-We have supported supervision conferences, other supervision communities, and conferences on the topic of ethics, a cornerstone of our practice.
-The GSN is also delighted to be part of external collaborations like the Joint Global Statement Group on climate change (made up of 13 collaborations between professional bodies and communities).
-Below are some of those we are proud to partner with.
+The GSN is delighted to be part of external collaborations like the Sustainability Coaching Coalition (original the Joint Global Statement Group on climate change).
+This is a collaboration between 13 professional bodies and communities representing around 300,000 coaches, mentors, supervisors and coaching psychologists.
+You will find details below of some of those we are proud to partner with.
 If you have suggestions or questions please do contact the GSN’s strategy team via [email protected].
 Thank you.

 Supervision conferences: